holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 If any Role defined by a Circle and invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may instead represent that Role during the meeting.

-## Article 4: Power Shift

-By adopting this Constitution, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
-As a Partner, you may rely upon the authorities granted by this Constitution to the full extent the Ratifiers held such authorities before adopting it.

-### 4.1 Authority of Role Leads
+## Article 4: Authority of Role Leads

 As a Role Lead, you have the authority to take any action or make any decision to enact your Role’s Purpose or Accountabilities, as long as you don't break a rule defined in this Constitution.

-When prioritizing and choosing among your potential actions, you have the authority to use your own reasonable judgment of the relative value to the Organization of each.
+When prioritizing and choosing among your potential actions, you may use your own reasonable judgment of the relative value to the Organization of each.

-You may also use your reasonable judgment to interpret this Constitution and anything under its authority.
-You may further interpret how these apply within any specific situation you face, and act based on your interpretations.
-However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
-You may not use any interpretation that conflicts with this context.
+### 4.1 Constraints on Authority

+As a Role Lead, you must honor the following constraints on your authority.

 #### 4.1.1 Don't Violate Policies